BunsDev/iMO/grant.md

 [Derivatives](https://twitter.com/lex_node/status/1740509787690086847) derive their value from an underlying asset.
 Our certicificate of deposite (CD) is a [Capital Deepening](https://www.wallstreetmojo.com/capital-deepening/)
 token (QD) deriving value from sDAI, and demand for borrowing and lending ETH with maximal capital efficiency.

-ETH public keys are 42 characters; Arbitrum's chainId starts with 42; sDAI's public key ends with 42🐝, `quid.eth`
+ETH public keys are 42 characters; Arbitrum's chainId starts with 42; sDAI's public key ends with 42🐝, `quid.eth`'s
 starts with 42.
 Bridging liquidity (benefitting the entire Arbitrum ecosystem as a result), this project seeks to extend

-the capabilities of decentralised finance by introducing simple financial instruments (sDAI re-staking) that solve a

-complex problem (rich art of bi-directional leverage with maximum capital efficiency), while adhering to principles
-of UAGP Code of Conduct (and the 42 Laws of Ma'at), prioritizing transparency, user empowerment, and security.

-### Team Members:
+### its team members:

 Before Euromaidan, Ukraine had one of the world's first central bank-tethered digital currencies, issued by a company
 whose EIN was 36**42**51**42** (without the use of DLT): interned there as a paralegal before learning C through http://42.fr ;
-after that, helped build the [predecessor](https://patentscope.wipo.int/search/en/detail.jsf?docId=WO2020102401) to Liquity on EOS, then worked for Bancor, also audited THOR and bZx (CertiK).
+after that, helped build the [predecessor](https://patentscope.wipo.int/search/en/detail.jsf?docId=WO2020102401) to Liquity on EOS, then worked for Bancor, also audited THOR and bZx (CertiK)

 ### Use of funds, milestones, and goals (KPIs):